 I have been a music theory/ear training TA at ASU for four years.
 I can definitely prepare anyone for college level music academics.
 Most high school band programs do not prepare students for the academic side of music study in college.

-I love music, and I enjoy passing my passion and knowledge on to others.
+WHY I TEACH MUSIC: I love music, and I enjoy passing my passion and knowledge on to others.
 Watching a student, grow, explore, and enjoy music is a great reward.
 Music gave me a voice to express myself, and a creative outlet, and I want others to have the same opportunity.
 I also enjoy the social interaction with students.

 WHY YOU SHOULD TAKE LESSONS: I have a lot to offer students (check out my specialties).
 A school music teacher or band director doesn't have the time to give one-on-one attention.
 Nor do they have the chance to go deeper into music with students.
 I will help you find music that you like at your level, and I will also teach you how to practice and correct bad habits.